gertrude-app/web/site/app/pages/docs/five-things-you-forgot-when-locking-down-your-kids-iphone.md

 {% /click-to-reveal %}

-## 5. Fully Disable Siri
+## 5. Siri Internet Access

-A frequent mistake parents make is to leave the Siri virtual assistant enabled, or partially enabled.
-While Siri can provide help for many harmless tasks, it can also bypass other restrictions to access and _display almost any content on the internet._ To test if your child's device is vulnerable, activate Siri and ask her to show you pictures of something.
+A frequent mistake parents make is to leave Siri fully or partially enabled.
+While Siri can provide help for many harmless tasks, it can also bypass other restrictions to access and _display almost any content on the internet._ To test if your child's device is vulnerable, **ask Siri to show you pictures of something.**

 {% image src="lockdown-iphone/siri-search.png" caption="An example of images pulled from the web in response to a 'Look Up'" alt="what you forgot locking down your kid's iPhone: Siri can show your child images and content from anywhere on the internet" /%}

-Unfortunately, simply disabling Siri from the Screen Time settings is not sufficient.
-You must first update a handful of Siri integration points and _then_ disable Siri, or else multiple system services will still be able to use Siri to access the internet and show content to your child.
+Unfortunately, simply disabling Siri from the Screen Time settings is not sufficient to fix this.
+Follow the steps below for instructions.

 {% click-to-reveal title="show me how to fix it" %}

-**Step 1.** Before we disable Siri, we need to _adjust some settings._

-Go to "Settings > Siri & Search":
+**Step 1.** Before we disable Siri, we need to _adjust some settings._ Go to Settings > Siri & Search:

 {% image src="lockdown-iphone/siri-search-main.png" caption="Settings > Siri & Search" alt="what you forgot locking down your kid's iPhone: Settings > Search (in the main Settings app screen)" /%}

 Then disable all of the options shown below.
-If you don't disable these settings, then Siri will still be able to (among other things) provide internet content for _Spotlight_ (searching) and _Look Up_ (clicking "Look Up" after highlighting a word in any app).
+Doing so prevents Siri from providing internet images and content when searching (Spotlight) or looking up definitions (Look Up).

 {% image src="lockdown-iphone/siri-disable-all.png" caption="Turn <b>all</b> of these settings OFF" alt="what you forgot locking down your kid's iPhone: disable all Siri system integrations for safety" /%}

-**Step 2.** Disable app/Siri integrations _(optional)_.
+**Step 2.** Disable app/Siri integrations.
+On the same settings screen from _Step 1_,

-{% callout alt=true %}

-Although this step is less critically important for safety, we still advise you take a moment and do it.

-{% /callout %}

-On the same settings screen from _step 1_, scroll down a bit further to find **individual app settings** for Siri, shown below:
+scroll down a bit further to find **individual app settings** for Siri, shown below:

 {% image src="lockdown-iphone/siri-app-settings.png" caption="Individual app + Siri settings" alt="what you forgot locking down your kid's iPhone: here's where individual apps' integration with Siri can be controlled" /%}